VladislavBY/CryptoPortfolio/README.md

 Android course project.
-I developed an Android cryptocurrency application.
-Its name and main idea is "Crypto Portfolio".
-My mobile app helps to count and track your crypto assets in real time.
+I'm cryptocurrency enthusiast, so I developed an application, whose name and main idea is "Crypto Portfolio".
+The app counts and tracks cryptoassets for you in real time.
 Development is continued after end on the course.
 Main used tools:

 ✔ Java